Booking.com partner verification

 Project description

 In order to meet various regulatory requirements, Booking.com has to verify its business partners.
-Similar to how a bank performs KYC checks, Booking.com requires its accommodation partners to complete a form and get verified in order to keep their property listings on the site.
+Similar to how a bank performs KYC checks, Booking.com requires its accommodation partners to complete a form and get verified in order to keep their account.

-Booking.com’s video that explains what information our partners need to provide in the form
+This video explains what information partners need to provide in the form

 legal language and requirements are not easily understood by the average user;

-the product has to handle country-specific personal and business identification systems; and
+the product is used by an international audience and has to handle country-specific personal and business identification systems; and

 the company has to comply with multiple regulations with different requirements.